epfl-ada/ada-2022-project-b0beast/README.md

 # What makes a movie successful?
-**Examining the relation between characteristics of movies and their box office revenue with an emphasis on important factors like diversity and gender**
+**Examining the relation between characteristics of movies and their box office revenue with an emphasis on factors like diversity and gender**

 ## Abstract
 _(A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?)_